Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/docs/_build/html/_sources/2_WhyTrackingIsNotBehavior.md

 "[...] particular techniques in an academic field can lead to methodological bias which itself delineates the meaning of *behavior*."  -  Calhoun & Hady (2021)
 ```

-Technological advances in computational ethology have opened new doors for detecting, identifying and tracking individuals, or even multiple bodyparts of individuals simultaneously.
-But the segmentation of the stream of tracking data into broader anctions, and the clustering of generalized behavioral patterns remains a challenging task, given the little agreement on what *behavior* actually is.
+Technological advances in computational ethology have opened new doors for detecting, identifying and tracking individuals, or even multiple body parts of individuals simultaneously.
+But the segmentation of the stream of tracking data into broader actions, and the clustering of generalized behavioral patterns remains a challenging task, given the little agreement on what *behavior* actually is.

 ## Definitions of Behavior